 “You can either sleep with the purple dog or the pink bear.
 Which one will you choose tonight?”

-2. Divert their attention.
+2. Divert Their Attention

 For our daughter, we’ve learned that diverting her attention away from the current problem lessens the severity or time length of a potential tantrum or cry-sesh.
 So during moments when she is upset that Netflix isn’t loading, or when she fell and scraped her knee outside, or when she is begging for a piece of candy at the grocery store counter, we will instead say things like:

-“Looks like the internet is down.
+“It looks like the internet is down.
 But guess what?!
 Would you like to walk to the park and play on the slide?!
 It’s a beautiful day outside.
 Maybe some of your friends will be there!”

 or